 What do I do?"

-Some tips from other parents that can guide you on this journey.
+Here are some tips from other parents that may help guide you on this journey...:

 Believe them.
 Believe what your child tells you as they process their thoughts and feelings.
 Often a child has been thinking about this for a very long time.
 It takes a lot of courage to voice it to parents.